writing-regexps-2021-22/writing-regexps/backend/interface-spec/README.md

    Unicode character right after the last one covered.
 That is, the left end is included, and the right end is excluded.
 For example, in a regex "`a(b|c)d`" the group "`(b|c)`" has the span `[1, 6]`, because the index of "`(`" is 1, and the index of "`d`" (the character right after the group) is 6.
+6. **Spanned character range** is a *JSON object* describing a character range and its span in the regex.
+It has the following fields:
+    1. `range` — the *character range* object representing the range this object describes.
+    2. `span` — the *span* of this character range.
+7. **Character range** is a *JSON object* describing a single character or a range of characters that appear inside a character class.
+It has the following fields:
+    1. `single_char` — a *JSON boolean* that is true if this character range contains only one character and false otherwise.
+       This corresponds to single characters in character classes (e.g. `[a]`) or trivial ranges (e.g. `[a-a]`).
+    2. `char` — a *JSON string* of exactly one character, which is the character contained in the range.
+       This field is present if and only if `single_char` is true.
+    3. `first_char` — a *JSON string* of exactly one character, which is the first character contained in the range.
+This field is present if and only if `single_char` is false.
+    4. `last_char` — a *JSON string* of exactly one character, which is the last character contained in the range.
+This field is present if and only if `single_char` is false.

 ## Service Errors
 *Service errors* are represented by *error* objects.
 The following *error codes* are defined for